Google Sheets - Authorization

 a.
 Click the pencil icon under the "Actions" column to edit

 Copy the downloaded file JSON contents and save for safe keeping.
-The contents of this file can be pasted into the "Service Account" input for all Google Sheets Blueprints.
+The contents of this file can be pasted into the "Service Account" input for all Google Sheets Templates.

 Enable the Google Drive API here